zchee/kubernetes-docs/docs/admin/cloud-controller-manager.md

       --min-resync-period duration               The resync period in reflectors will be random between MinResyncPeriod and 2*MinResyncPeriod. (default 12h0m0s)
-      --node-monitor-period duration             The period for syncing NodeStatus in NodeController. (default 5s) --node-status-update-frequency duration    Specifies how often the controller updates nodes' status. (default 5m0s) --port int                                 DEPRECATED: the port on which to serve HTTP insecurely without authentication and authorization.
-If 0, don't serve HTTPS at all.
-See --secure-port instead. (default 10253)
-      --profiling                                Enable profiling via web interface host:port/debug/pprof/ --route-reconciliation-period duration     The period for reconciling routes created for Nodes by cloud provider. (default 10s)
+      --node-monitor-period duration             The period for syncing NodeStatus in NodeController. (default 5s) --node-status-update-frequency duration    Specifies how often the controller updates nodes' status. (default 5m0s) --profiling                                Enable profiling via web interface host:port/debug/pprof/ --route-reconciliation-period duration     The period for reconciling routes created for Nodes by cloud provider. (default 10s)
       --secure-port int                          The port on which to serve HTTPS with authentication and authorization.If 0, don't serve HTTPS at all.